-STEC Inc. today became the first enterprise storage system provider to offer 2-terabyte enterprise solid-state storage devices today, with the introduction of its s1120 PCI Express
+STEC Inc. today became the first enterprise storage system provider to offer 2-terabyte enterprise solid-state storage devices today, with the introduction of its s1120 PCI Express card and s840 SAS solid-state drive.

 The s1120 is a half-height, half-length PCI Express card (PCIe card) based on STEC's proprietary ASIC controller.
 The company claims its CellCare flash management technology uses advanced digital signal processing, or DSP, and media management techniques to improve flash endurance by up to 13 times.
 STEC's on-card data protection features include RAID-like Secure Array of Flash Element (SAFE) technology and full power backup.